NoahDavey/100-days-of-code/log/r1-log.md

 Today I was able to get my telegram bot to set a github webhook upon response from a user.
 This feels like good progress.
 Slowly getting somewhere and building some useful functionality.
 Attempting to do some minor refactoring of the code as i go as well since it is kind of gross atm.
 But overall pretty happy with performance so far!

 ### R1D17
+Today worked on a bit of refactoring and sending some form of error/success message when the webhook was set.
+Also was attempting to improve the github webhook where it is based off the event type however didn't get very far with that aspect

 ### R1D18
 ### R1D19
 ### R1D20